 - Be an African American Citizen of the United States or Canada.

 - Be enrolled or accepted by ALA-accredited graduate program leading to a degree in library and information science at the time of application.

-- The winning essays will be announced at the mid winter meeting of BCALA in Dallas, TX during the Midwinter Meeting of the American Library Association in January, 2012.
+- The winning essays will be announced at the mid winter meeting of BCALA in Chicago, IL during the Midwinter Meeting of the American Library Association in January, 2015.